Learn About Denied Unemployment Benefits in Oregon

 Although these issues could threaten an applicant’s eligibility for unemployment benefits, he or she still needs to make weekly claims during the investigation of the claim issues.
 If the petitioner is denied unemployment, he or she will receive a written administrative decision giving the dates of and reasons for the denial.
 If the claim is denied due to a work separation issue, because the candidate failed to apply for a job referral or refused a job, he or she may have the Oregon unemployment claim denied until work is procured, and earns at least four times the weekly benefit amount.
 This work must be done after the applicant was fired, suspended, quit or failed to accept or apply for work.
 This may also reduce his or her maximum unemployment insurance coverage amount by eight times the weekly benefit amount.
 If the benefits were denied due to other reasons such as school attendance, missed work opportunity, incarceration, and hospitalization, the denial lasts for the period of time stated in the administrative decision until the conditions that caused the denial no longer exist.

-Unemployment Denial Appeal in Oregon
+Learn About Unemployment Denial Appeals in Oregon

 An unemployment denial appeal in Oregon is an option for the UI petitioner if they do not agree with the outcome of the administrative decision.
 The former employer also has the right to appeal.
 If the claimant appeals an administrative decision, he or she still needs to continue to file for benefits each week.
 If this is not done, the claimant may not be paid in those weeks, in addition to losing eligibility for EDD, even if the appeal is decided in the claimant’s favor.